|

 hell.
 The Faust Book's preoccupation with this problem of

-reflects the concerns of Protestatism toward the end of the sixteenth
+"justification" reflects the concerns of Protestantism toward the end

 century.

-In the last few years of his life, Martin Luther had
+Martin Luther devoted the last few years of his life toward the

 front

 at the anticipated Church Council.
-He invited his colleagues from
+He invited colleagues from

 Switzerland,